 In the version of Tapestry presented in the paper, when the location of an object is published to the object's root node, the nodes encountered along the path to the root node also have the location information for that object cached at them.
 This allows object lookups to finish in fewer hops from many starting locations in the network.
-Your implementation is not required to have this feature, but it might be the starting point for an A-level extension to PuddleStore.
+Your implementation is not required to have this feature.